 French Trotter is a breed of horse developed by a crossing of Norman Horses with the Thoroughbred or Norfolk Trotters during the 19th century in France.
-Standard height of French Trotters are 61 to 65 inches and body weight 500 to 650 kg, and they are usually in solid colors like bay, chestnut or brown.
+The standard height of French Trotters is 61 to 65 inches and body weight 500 to 650 kg, and they are usually in solid colors like bay, chestnut or brown.

 The French trotters are excellent riding and driving trotting and well-balanced and level astride.
 After the racing carrier, the French Trotters are widely used in Remount training for hunts and equestrian sports.